-\subsection{Consistency Comparison with Existing DR-based Methods}
+\subsection{Consistency comparison with existing DR-based methods}

 We compare the consistency result of the PADR-based ERM model with two prominent types of DR-based ERM methods in Table~\ref{tab:comparison of risk bounds}.
-Both the methods NV-ERM1 and NV-ERM2 from~\citet{ban2019big} employ LDR, the latter of which additionally applies regularization in the objective.
-We use \RKHSnp and \RKHSbk to represent RKHS-DR methods from \citet{notz2021prescriptive} and \citet{bertsimas2022data} respectively, so as to distinguish that the former imposes regularization via constraints, while the latter applies regularization in the objective.
+NV-ERM1 and NV-ERM2 represent the two LDR methods from~\citet{ban2019big}, the latter of which additionally applies regularization in the objective. \RKHSnp and \RKHSbk represent RKHS-DR methods from \citet{notz2021prescriptive} and \citet{bertsimas2022data} respectively, with the former imposing regularization via constraints and the latter applying regularization in the objective.

-Out of the four benchmarks considered in the literature, only \citet{ban2019big} provide an excess risk bound for NV-ERM1, which leverages the special structure of the Newsvendor problem with a linear true demand model.
+Out of the four benchmarks considered in the literature, only \citet{ban2019big} provide an excess risk bound for NV-ERM1, leveraging the special structure of the Newsvendor problem with a linear true demand model.
 The estimation error bounds for NV-ERM2 and \RKHSbk are not provided due to the unknown regularization bias.
-There is no approximation error for \RKHSbk since an RKHS with a universal kernel is dense in the space of continuous functions, while such an error of \RKHSnp with a norm-constrained RKHS plausibly exists but is not analyzed in \citet{notz2021prescriptive}.
-It should be noted that the theoretical analysis for all benchmarks, except \RKHSnp, is restricted to convex SP problems.
+Since an RKHS with a universal kernel is dense in the space of continuous functions, there is no approximation error for \RKHSbk, while such an error of \RKHSnp with a norm constraint is not analyzed in \citet{notz2021prescriptive}.
+It should be noted that the theoretical consistency results for all benchmarks in the aforementioned references, except \RKHSnp, are restricted to convex SP problems.

-In comparison, our PADR-based ERM model is nonasymptotically consistent for general SP problems, including nonconvex ones.
-Moreover, if there exists a convex or DC optimal DR, based on the approximation bounds $\cO(K^{-2/p})$ of $\HK$ from \citet{balazs2015near} and \citet{siahkamari2020piecewise}, our excess risk bound can be improved to $\widetilde{\cO}(n^{-1/(3 + p/2)})$ with $K = \cO(n^{p/(p+6)})$, which is close to the bound of NV-ERM1 (a special case of our model) when $p$ is large.
-This gap will vanish, that is, the bound can be further refined to $\widetilde{\cO}(n^{-1/(2 + p/2)})$ for SP with a box-constrained set $[-M, M]^d$, by employing a truncated PADR class $\barHK \coloneqq \{\bar{f}\mid \bar{f} = \max\{\min\{f, M\}, -M\},\,f\in \HK\}$ in \eqref{eq:intro:ERM-H}, under which $M_\mu$ in Theorem~\ref{thm:excess-wo-constr} could be independent of $\mu$.
+In comparison, our PADR-based ERM model is nonasymptotically consistent in more general cases, including convex SP problems and nonconvex ones.
+Moreover, by Corollary~\ref{coro:optimal excessriskbound}, if there exists a convex or DC optimal DR, our excess risk bound can be improved to $\widetilde{\cO}(n^{-1/(3 + p/2)})$, which is close to the bound of NV-ERM1 (a special case of our model) when $p$ is large.
+This gap will vanish, that is, the bound can be further refined to $\widetilde{\cO}(n^{-1/(2 + p/2)})$, for problem~\eqref{eq:intro:contextalSP} with a box-constrained set $[-M, M]^d$ by employing a truncated PADR class $\barHK \coloneqq \{\bar{f}\mid \bar{f} = \max\{\min\{f, M\}, -M\},\,f\in \HK\}$ in~\eqref{eq:intro:ERM-H}, under which $M_{p,d}(\mu)$ in Theorem~\ref{thm:excess-wo-constr} could be independent of $\mu$.